Knutsenjamie/Friday-project-3/README.md

 Code: rangeOfNumbers(0,13);
 Expected Output: [0,1,2,3,4,5,6,7,8,9,10,11,12,13]

-Test: "It should return "Beep" if range includes any numbers including 1"
+Test: "It should take range of numbers, then replace 1 (all digits) with "Beep"."
 Code:
-Expected Output:
+Expected Output: [0,Beep,2,3,4,5,6,7,8,9,Beep]

 ## Setup/Installation Requirements